even4void/aliquote/content/post/how-many-permutations.md

 {{% music %}}Happy Mondays • _Olive Oil_{{% /music %}}

 [^1]: Phillip Good (2005) _Resampling Methods: A Practical Guide to Data Analysis_, Boston: Birkhäuser
+[^2]: Another approach to devise the number of Monte Cralo experiments to run would be to consider the worst situation $p=0.5$, in which case we find that for $n=10000$ and $n=100000$ we get a standard deviation of 0.005 and 0.0016.
+Hence with $n=100000$, the most pessimistic 95% confidence interval on the $p$-value has width 0.0031 = 0.31%.
+See Olivier Thas, Comparing Distribution (Springer, 2010), § 7.1.2.3.
-[^2]: ot sure how to properly export the lazy sequence into a text file, so I'll be using `(spit "/home/chl/tmp/pdist.dat" (vec pdist))` but I need to remove the enclosing bracket afterwards and replace space with carriage return to please Gnuplot.
+[^3]: Not sure how to properly export the lazy sequence into a text file, so I'll be using `(spit "/home/chl/tmp/pdist.dat" (vec pdist))` but I need to remove the enclosing bracket afterwards and replace space with carriage return to please Gnuplot.
 The final file is available [here](/pub/pdist.dat).